Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

-For grasp adjustment, empty grasp times and misgrasp time were shown in Fig. \ref{fig:earlyabort}.
-The response times for empty grasp and misgrasp were 0.42 $\pm$ 0.04 and 0.39 $\pm$ 0.03, respectively.
+For grasp adjustment, the response times for empty grasp and misgrasp during the deflating stage were 0.42 $\pm$ 0.21 and 0.39 $\pm$ 0.16, respectively.
 Compared with original deflating stage, grasp adjustment can save approximately 0.5 s.
 The snap-off and placing stages were skipped, which saved time in these two phases.
-Compared with baseline method, the mitigation of grasp adjustment reduced the harvesting cycle time by approximately 4 seconds, thereby improving overall harvesting efficiency in Table. \ref{time}.
+The total time spent on empty grasp and misgrasp was $5.01 \pm 0.84$ s and $4.56 \pm 0.19$ s, respectively.
+The discrepancy in total time between these two scenarios, reflected in both the mean and the standard deviation, was primarily attributed to the distance from the picking point to the robotic arm's home position, which primarily affected the inflating and approaching stage and the descending stage.
+Compared with baseline method, the mitigation of grasp adjustment reduced the harvesting cycle time by approximately 5 s, thereby improving overall harvesting efficiency in Table \ref{time}.